Compared to other trap bars on the market, there aren’t a lot with the same quality level that Rogue brings to the table.

 - Weight Capacity

-These five features of Rogues Trap Bar are why I went with this bar over others.
+These five features of the Rogue trap bar are why I went with the TB-2 Rogue Trap Bar over others.

-If the TB-2 didn’t have the right combination of these five features, I might have picked those instead.
+If the Rogue trap bar didn’t have the right combination of these five features, I might have picked those instead.

 I’ll go over each one in-depth now!